MicheleBianchi02/MoneyTracker/src/moneytracker/infrastructure/exchange_rate_provider/docs/output.md

 I.e. 2000-07-19 -> "0", ..., 2000-07-14 -> "3".
 So, it is necessary to sort dates while
 moving also those index.
 This phenomena seems to occour only in special cases and is rather unlikly to happen.
+Another way to get this effect is to fetch for USD and ISK monthly avaraged (M. instead of D.) in a range 2008-01-01 -> 2020-01-01

 The input is the date at which the expenses happen (the date inserted in the database).
 With the European Central Banck (ECB) API we get an avarage on that day.